amitalone/audio_analyzer/README.md

 This code is scalable to larger WS2812b matrix, each pixel takes 3 bytes, I am using 12X24 leds.
 Further FFT computation is memory intensive, I am using 128 bin FFT which takes around 512 bytes (http://wiki.openmusiclabs.com/wiki/ArduinoFFT).
 Thus, code takes more than 75% of available 2k Arduino SRAM.
 If you are planning to use larger matrix & more frequency band, it is recommended to go with Teensy or other board with more SRAM.

 ## List of components
-1. 2 registers
+1. Registers, 2 X 100 Ω, 1 X 470Ω
-2. Power supply
+2. Power supply, 5V 20AMPs (You can choose a PS with lower current ratings, depending upnon number of LEDs, .6mA per LED at full brightness)
 3.	ws2812b led strip
-4. 3.5 audio jacks
+4. 3.5 audio jacks X 2
-5. Tactile switches 3
+5. Tactile switches X 3

 ## Schematic diagram